Judges Postcards: Fred Judge

 Fred Judge (11 June 1872 – 23 February 1950) was an English photographer of all parts of the British Isles and founder of the company.
 Judge was born at Old Market Place, Wakefield, the son of Joseph Judge, a corn dealer, and Harriet Judge (née Waldron).

 Judge moved from Wakefield in 1902 and purchased Algernon Booker’s photographic business at 21A Wellington Place, Hastings.
 Initially his business directory entry makes no mention of postcards: “landscape photographer, lanternist and photographic materials dealer”.
 Apart from lantern shows, these activities continued to be a major part of his business, prior to 1910.

 The first Judges postcards were not produced until 1903.
 A newspaper advertisement of 15 August 1903 offers “P.O.P. postcards 12 costing 6d” (Printing Out Paper).
 This may refer to an arrangement with customers that the first postcards he produced were multiple copies of their photographs required for their own use.
 The earliest of the probably privately submitted cards known are three views for use by the nuns at the Convent Chapel at St Leonards-on-Sea.
 The earliest of these is postmarked 16 November 1903.
 Fred and/or his younger brother Thomas Winn Judge, who did much of the “back office” work, were quick to exploit the new medium available to visitors; namely postcards, with a view on the front, that they could write a message on the back and post to their friends and relatives.

 Judges first published commercial card is probably a multi-view of the Great Storm of September 1903 of which a copy has been seen postmarked 4 October 1903.
 The only indication that these cards are by Judges is a tiny embossed Fred Judge on a corner of the card.
 By January 1904 other more general views of Hastings had been published in sepia bromide format.
 Other topics were produced including flowers and animals.

-Between 1903 and 1908 Fred produced many local views and always had his bicycle at the ready to take photographs of any local events or disasters and produce postcards for sale, often by the next day.
+Between 1903 and 1908 Fred produced multiple local views and had his bicycle at the ready to take photographs of local events or disasters and produce postcards for sale, often by the next day.
 He was a keen member of his local photographic society and was able to promote himself nationally and internationally, receiving over 100 photographic medals and diplomas by 1908.
 In 1915 he joined the Royal Photographic Society and was elected a Fellow the same year.